synnaxlabs/synnax/docs/tech/rfc/0011-230401-alamos-instrumentation.md

 `alamos` metrics package to include tracing.
 Instrumentation also enables our users to monitor their own Synnax deployments, an essential feature for operations-critical software.
 In this RFC I propose a high-level plan for implementing distributed instrumentation across all of Synnax's components.
-As with all other RFCs, it's always important to note that while this document is not living, the code is describes is.
-Th

 # 1 - Vocabulary